sinclairzx81/threadbox/readme.md

 ## Overview

-ThreadBox is a worker thread library for JavaScript that is built upon the NodeJS `worker_threads` API.
-It is written to allow for compute intensive JavaScript and WASM processes to be trivially parallalized and distributed across many threads.
-ThreadBox allows any JavaScript class to be run as a worker thread.
+ThreadBox is a threading library for JavaScript that is built upon the NodeJS `worker_threads` API.
+It is written to allow for compute heavy JavaScript and WASM to be trivially distributed to run across many threads by moving compute heavy logic into plain JS classes.
+ThreadBox allows any class to be executed in a remote thread and provides to the host thread an asynchronous interface in which to call methods on the remote class.

-This library is built around a concept of process recursion.
-It works by spawning workers from the applications entry module (typically `app.js`) and it provides switching logic within each spawned worker to instance one of the requested `@Thread()` classes.
-Because each new worker is spawned from the same module as the application, `class`, `function` and `const` definitions defined by the application are also available to each subsequent thread.
-This recursive approach allows for features such as same file threading and automatic class instance marshling across thread boundaries.
+ThreadBox uses recursive pattern to spawn worker threads.
+When spawning a thread, ThreadBox will recursively call into applications entry module (typically `app.js`) and instance the requested `@Thread()` class.
+Because each new worker is spawned from the same entry module as the application, `class`, `function` and `const` definitions defined by the application are also available to each subsequent thread.
+This recursive approach allows for ergonomic same file threading without needing to split related worker logic into seperate `.js` files while still retaining the ability to naturally split classes and functions across multiple modules.

 ThreadBox was built as a research project and is primarily geared towards TypeScript development.
 It does however provide a non-decorator based fallback API for JavaScript users.
 This library is offered as is to anyone who may find it of use.